 I cried such happy tears realizing another miracle baby had happened in our lives- this time a miraculous pregnancy before I had to have even one blood draw!
 I remember thinking, “So this is what it’s like?
-You just get pure joy a surprise!”
-It was really neat to feel like I understood that and experience it.
+You just get pure joy of a surprise!”
+It was really neat to feel like I understood that and experienced it.

 I decided it would be really fun to wait a couple of days and tell Jacob on Valentine’s Day.
 A holiday-themed fun surprise gift announcing this really unexpected blessing sounded perfect!
 Plans were made to go buy all the pieces for the creative announcement and get our little man a cheesy big brother shirt to wear that day too.
 I was elated for several days.
 The reality started to set in that this was real, and not some fantasy.
 But Jacob and I don’t keep secrets from each other, and several days harboring this was almost killing me!